andrei-brihac/sudoku-cv/README.md

 4. Labels are changed according to these connections and then re-indexed to numbers from 1 to 9 - the total number of zones.

 My solution works 100% of the time for classic sudoku and about 50% of the time for jigsaw sudoku.
 You can use the functions in **src/utils.py** to display images and modify behaviour.

+The jigsaw sudoku solution could be improved to give better results by modifying the way in which neighbour cells are identified (current method is checking for borders of a cell with **numpy.mean**, similar to filled cell detection in task 1) and better image processing for removing thin lines and keeping thick lines.
+Check the methods in **get_grid_zones()** in **src/sudoku.py**.